ev3dev-lang-java/installer/README.md

 The installer will install the following libraries & utilities:

 + Java JDK 8 (Only for BrickPi/PiStorms)
++ BatteryMonitor (A Java utility to monitor the Battery)
 + OpenCV
 + RXTX (Library used on RPLIDAR4J)